-In the study of Banse & Scherer (1996), a number of other parameters relatable to spectral tilt were investigated, but the results are not directly interpretable in the framework of the present study.
-Banse & Scherer (1996) show that the relative amount of high to low frequency energy varies with the expression of different emotions.
+In one study [2] number of parameters relatable to spectral tilt were investigated, but the results are not directly interpretable in the framework of the present study.
+Banse & Scherer [2] show that the relative amount of high to low frequency energy varies with the expression of different emotions.
 However, they do not address the question of the degree to which a single emotion category is reflected in the strength of the parameter.

-In the present study we can maintain that the activity level is clearly reflected in the prosodic patterns discussed.
-However, as Murray & Arnott (1993) noted, active forms of emotional speech show strong tendencies to be confused with others.
+As Murray & Arnott in [7] noted, active forms of emotional speech show strong tendencies to be confused with others.
 Thus, it is no surprise that HRC fits well with the prosodic characteristics of high activity level.

-It must be conceded that a differentiated view on an emotion such as "anger", which can be further subdivided in hot anger or rage, cold anger, threat, frustration or further nuances, would show differences in the extent of the use of prosodic parameters.
+We concede that a differentiated view on an emotion such as "anger", which can be further subdivided in hot anger or rage, cold anger, threat, frustration or further nuances, would show differences in the extent of the prosodic parameters.